PaulSamways/site/articles/case-of-mistaken-encoding.md

 Unfortunately at some point, things will go pear shaped, you will pass some text through a component of your system and all of a sudden your accented e will turn into &#195;&#169;.
 When this happens, you can either chock it down to corruption or recognize it for what it is, a simple case of mistaken encoding.

-Since the most popular encoding is UTF-8, it makes sense that we focus on this encoding so you can see just how that é turned into a copyrighted Ã.
+Since UTF-8 is the most widely used encoding, and also the one that will work most of the time (for english anyway) when treated as ASCII, it will be the focus of this article.

-### Unicode
+### What is Unicode?
 Unicode is the standard used for representing most of the characters in the world's writing systems.
 Each character is given a value, referred to as a "code point", in the range of 0 - 1,114,111.
-When representing a code point in memory, an encoding must be used and this is where UTF (UCS Transformation Format) comes in.
+When representing a code point in memory, an encoding can be used and this is where UTF-8 (UCS Transformation Format) comes in.

-### UTF-8
+### How does UTF-8 work?
+UTF-8 works by taking the Unicode code point and encoding it as a variable length sequence of bytes.

-As defined in [RFC 3629](http://tools.ietf.org/html/rfc3629), the method for encoding a code point as UTF-8 is as follows:
+As defined in [RFC 3629](http://tools.ietf.org/html/rfc3629), the method for encoding a code point is as follows:

   1. Determine how many bytes will be required to store the code point.
 The simple method is that if the code point value can be stored in 7-bits